ColeWill/About-me/README.md

 ### Three truths, one is not true

 1) I have driven over 1,000km in Africa
-2) I have three adult dogs, their combined weight is < 30lbs.
+2) I have three adult dogs, their combined weight is less than 30lbs.
 3) I have baked a pie this year.